centerpointcomputers/Infrastructure-docs/Recent-Changes-and-Updates.md

 ## Currently working on...

+- Updating Workflow to match Custom fields in Gospel Growth
 - Format Google Worksheet to include Household key field prior to import to Planning Center People.
 - Merge Roll Call people list with with Planning Center People app.
 - Export all people from PCP as a precautionary backup.

 ## Completed

+##### 10/05/2017:  Explored companion app called Adjace which synchronizes with People to create a front end church directory.
+Free for Administrators, subscription based for congregation access.
 ##### October 4th, 2017

 - Exported 311 records from Roll Call to tab delimited text file.